wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

 All pointers to the original object should now point to the proxy object.
 Compressed sub-objects are moved around as described above, without causing any massive pointer rewrite during GC and copying large amount of data around.

+The paper did not specify any compression algorithm, although a combination of FPC and BDI is suggested.
+Both algorithms require a few metadata bits for the decompressor to recognize the layout.
+These per-object bits cannot be stored as tag array entries since not all objects in Hotpads have a tag array entry.
+They are also better not stored in a dedicated metadata area in the main memory, since this will increase the memory footprint and impact performance.
+The paper proposes that the per-object bits be added to pointers.
+Three bits from the 48 bit physical address value are dedicated to compression metadata (although for L1 non-canonical objects, these three bits are never used)